Ljubomir Davidović: Biography

 Davidović was born in a village in the Kosmaj Oblast.
-He graduated from the science and mathematics department of the College of Arts and Sciences of the Velika škola in Belgrade.
+He graduated from the department of the Natural Sciences of the Velika škola in Belgrade.

 In 1901, he became a member of the Serbian Parliament and played a part in founding the Independent Radical Party, whose leader he eventually became in 1912.
 He was Minister of Education in 1904; President of the Municipality of Belgrade; and President of the National Assembly in 1909.
 Between 1914 and 1917, he was minister of education in the cabinet under Nikola Pašić.

 The next year, he became the leader of another newly founded party, the Democratic Party.
 As such, he was prime minister in the coalition of Democrats and Socialists between 1919 and 1920.
 He briefly was prime minister again in July 1924 in a Coalition of Democrats, Slovene Clericals, and Bosnian Muslims, with support from the Croatian Peasant Party.
 After 6 January 1929, military-monarchist coup he was one of the leaders of the so-called united opposition.
 He supported the restoration of parliamentarians in the country.

+Until the very end of his life, he advocated for the Yugoslav idea and democratic principles.